pumpkin seed, pumkin seed oil side effects and benefits

 transaminase (AST) and alkaline phosphatase (ALP).
 [A7]

-baseline value.
-Maximal urinary flow rate were gradually improved in groups B and C, with statistical significance after 6
+compared to the baseline value.
+Maximal urinary flow rate were gradually improved in groups B and C, with statistical

-months in group B and after 12 months in group C. None of the parameters were significantly improved by combined
+significance after 6 months in group B and after 12 months in group C. None of the parameters were significantly

-Pumpkin seed oil extracts standardized for fatty acid content have been used in BPH studies.
-Men suffered from BPH
+Pumpkin seed oil extracts standardized for fatty acid content have been used in benign prostatic hyperplasia studies.

 High Cholesterol Level